-While fully independent in its judgements, the Evaluation Team will adopt a consultative and transparent approach with internal and external stakeholders.
-Throughout the process the evaluation team will liaise closely with: the Evaluation Management Group (consisting of representatives of the evaluation departments of the three participating UN Organizations, assisted by the UN-REDD Secretariat), relevant Programme staff of the participating UN Agencies, the Policy Board, and other key stakeholders.
-Although the evaluation team is free to discuss with relevant government authorities anything pertaining to its assignment, the team is not authorized to make any commitments on behalf of the Programme or the participating UN Organizations.

-The inception and draft evaluation reports will be shared first with the Evaluation Management Group, then with the Policy Board, relevant Programme staff of the participating UN Agencies and other key stakeholders for comments before finalisation.
+- 48. While fully independent in its judgements, the Evaluation Team will adopt a consultative and transparent approach with internal and external stakeholders.
+Throughout the process the evaluation team will liaise closely with: the Evaluation Management Group, relevant Programme staff of the participating UN Agencies, the Policy Board, and other key stakeholders.
+Although the evaluation team is free to discuss with relevant government authorities anything pertaining to its assignment, the team is not authorized to make any commitments on behalf of the Programme or the participating UN Organizations. - 49.
+The inception and draft evaluation reports will be shared first with the EMG, then with the Policy Board, relevant Programme staff of the participating UN Agencies and other key stakeholders for comments before finalisation.
 Comments will be incorporated as deemed appropriate by the evaluation team.